 The Disability Advisory Service (DAS) provides information and guidance so that disability-related study support can be put in place throughout Colleges/PPHs and University departments and faculties.
 They can also guide you through your application for Disabled Students Allowance, or other disability related funding.

-The Disability Advisory Service will email, from August onwards, all new students who disclosed via their application form a disability (including a Specific Learning Difficulty) or long term health condition with offers for the 2016-17 academic year.
+The Disability Advisory Service will email all new students who disclosed via their application form a disability (including a Specific Learning Difficulty) or long term health condition before they arrive in Oxford.
+This will be the start of a relationship which will provide support where needed.

 Disclosure and study support forms can also be found on the DAS website.